The Government of Alberta provides eligible municipal, regional, health and education authorities with financing for capital projects.

 Full or partial prepayments are permitted.
 However, a prepayment cost referred to as the stop-loss settlement is applied to the prepayment amount.
 The Stop-Loss Settlement Policy protects the lender against significant losses that would occur in accepting prepayments of high interest rate loans and re-lending these funds at lower rates.

-- To request a prepayment, please complete the Application to Prepay a Loan Form (PDF, 70 KB).
+- To request a prepayment, complete the Application to Prepay a Loan Form.
 If you have trouble downloading this form, see the form instructions.

 Under the Local Authorities Capital Financing Act, the Government of Alberta provides local authorities with financing for capital projects.
 Eligible local authorities include: